-Mention’s Pulse alerts tell them immediately when a potential issue is building.
-“We receive a Pulse alert, and we can get to work.”
+Mention’s Spike alerts tell them immediately when a potential issue is building.
+“We receive a Spike alert, and we can get to work.”

 But using monitoring tools and watching closely for bad feedback lets you keep these situations in check.

 What you can do to protect your brand reputation